phaux/node-ffmpeg-stream/README.md

   })
 ```

-## Creating video from multiple images
+## How to create an animation from a set of image files?

 > I have images in Amazon S3 bucket (private) so I'm using their SDK to download those.
 > I get the files in Buffer objects.